Many of you will have heard people talk about PM10 and PM2.5, but what exactly is it and why should it be measured?

 Particulate air pollution is defined by the US EPA as an air-suspended mixture of both solid and liquid particles.
 They are often separated into three classifications; coarse, fine and ultrafine particles.
-Coarse particles have a diameter of between 10µm and 2.5µm and settle relatively quickly whereas fine (0.1 to 2.5µm in diameter) and ultrafine (<0.1µm in diameter) particles remain in suspension for longer.
-To put things into perspective, human hair has a diameter of 50-70µm and a grain of sand has a diameter of 90µm.
+Coarse particles have a diameter of between 10 µm and 2.5 µm and settle relatively quickly whereas fine (1 to 2.5 µm in diameter) and ultrafine (<1 µm in diameter) particles remain in suspension for longer.
+Keep in mind that due to how the scale is built, PM10 (coarse) also automatically contains PM2.5 (fine) and PM1.0 (ultrafine).
+Additionally, PM2.5 (fine) contains PM1.0 (ultrafine) as well.
+To put things into perspective, human hair has a diameter of 50-70 µm and a grain of sand has a diameter of 90 µm.

 What is the best way to measure particulate matter?

-Here at Aeroqual we’ve have our own range of high quality instruments that will measure and report on PM levels.
+Here at Aeroqual we have our own range of high-quality instruments that will measure and report on PM levels.

 Why should we measure ambient particulate matter?

 The growing awareness of both PM10 and PM2.5 is largely associated with the potential damaging effects they can have on the human body.
 The World Health Organisation (WHO) believes particles are affecting more people worldwide than any other pollutant.

 Primary health effects include damage to the respiratory and cardiovascular systems.
 Due to the small size of PM10 and PM2.5 particles, they can penetrate the deepest parts of the lungs as well as access the gas exchange regions of the lung via diffusion.